aramis-lab/clinicadl/docs/Preprocessing/Extract.md

 - `INPUT_CAPS_DIRECTORY` (path) is the folder in a [CAPS hierarchy](https://aramislab.paris.inria.fr/clinica/docs/public/latest/CAPS/Introduction/) containing the images corresponding to the `MODALITY` asked.
-- `MODALITY` (str) is the name of the preprocessing done in the original images.
+- `MODALITY` (str) is the name of the preprocessing performed on the original images.
 It can be `t1-linear` or `pet-linear`.
 You can choose `custom` if you want to get a tensor from a custom filename.
 - `EXTRACT_METHOD` (str) is the format of the extracted tensors: